Led Lenser H7 Headlamp

 First, Em was a bit skeptical as well, but when we went on the said two-night trip, she just loved it.
 She urged me to get one for myself, too, and I did so as soon as we got back.

 The headlamp is relatively simple.
-It has a single LED bulb in front with the on/off switch on top and a focus adjuster.
+It has a single LED bulb in front with the on/off switch on top and a focus adjuster on the bottom.
 The entire front tilts down 90°, stopping at a few intervals between – a very helpful feature in adjusting where the light goes.

 The battery compartment is covered by a soft rubber shell, softening the feel against your head and also providing a somewhat waterproof cover.
 I dropped a flashlight in water twice, and moisture never entered the lamp housing or the battery compartment.